Who is AG Adjustments?

 Phone number: (631) 425-8800 or (888) 496-1600

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like AG Adjustments, Ltd for millions of clients nationwide.
+The most effective way to deal with AG Adjustments is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like AG Adjustments on behalf of their clients.

 And they may be able to help you too.

-Will AG Adjustments, Ltd sue me or garnish my wages?
+Will AG Adjustments sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you will never hear from or have to deal with AG Adjustments, Ltd again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also quite possible that you will never hear from or have to deal with AG Adjustments again.

 AG Adjustments, Ltd Complaints